TechStudent10/Cobra/README.md

 ```
 The `import` function will always import everything as of this commit.

-For examples of all of thees functions, consult the `example.cobra` file.
+For examples of all of these functions, consult the `example.cobra` file.